GCSEComputer Science

 View mark scheme hint

-Explain how a firewall protects a network.
+Explain how data is transmitted over a network.
 [4 marks]

 4 marks